Travel guide

 2. How many GB do you need for your trip to Singapore?

-Map usage: Google Maps or Apple Maps in Singapore consumes approximately 50-100 MB per day if you actively use them to get around the city.
+Map usage: Google Maps or Apple Maps in Singapore consumes approximately 50-100 MB per day if you actively use them to navigate around the city.
 For a week, we're talking about 350-700 MB just for navigation.

 Social media: If you post stories on Instagram, upload photos to WhatsApp, or browse TikTok, consumption can vary greatly.
 Moderate use (viewing content, some posts) consumes between 300-500 MB per day.
 Uploading videos or streaming can consume 1 GB or more daily.